 Neuromuscular Performance Lab – The Neuromuscular Performance Lab is a collaboration of multiple faculty in the Physical Therapy Department interested in understanding mechanisms related to altered movement in various patient populations and improving rehabilitation outcomes.
 This lab uses cutting edge technology including isokinetic dynamometry to examine muscle performance, electromyography to examine muscle activity, transcranial magnetic stimulation (TMS) to examine corticospinal excitability, and function near-infrared spectroscopy (fNIRS) to examine cortical activation.
 Faculty who specialize in sports rehabilitation and neurological rehabilitation utilize this lab to study a variety of patients including athletes after anterior cruciate ligament (ACL) injury and patients following stroke.

-Motor Performance and Gait Lab – The Motor Performance and Gait Lab, which is also housed in the Health Science Center, is a fully accessible 1650 ft2 space that includes force plates, motion capture system, exercise capacity testing devices, ultrasound machines and gait mat.
-It also includes several computer workstations for data reduction and analysis and software including ImageJ, custom-designed data collection software, statistical analysis (SPSS) and typical word processing and related software.
+Motor Performance and Gait Lab – The Motor Performance and Gait Lab, which is also housed in the Health Science Center, is a fully accessible 1650 square-foot space that includes force plates, motion capture system, exercise capacity testing devices, ultrasound machines, and gait mat.
+It also includes several computer workstations for data reduction and analysis and software including ImageJ, custom-designed data collection software, statistical analysis (SPSS), and typical word processing and related software.

 Dan Aaron Stay Fit Clinic – This space is used for running supervised exercise sessions for people with Parkinson disease and Multiple Sclerosis.
 It has state-of-the art exercise equipment, including stationary bicycles (upright and reclining), elliptical, arm ergometer, and leg press devices.